liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 * `schemaURL`: Lets you configure the schema used.
 * `mode`: Lets you set when the field is used.
 The type interface converts the object to a supported format and parses the body in a request.
 Some fields, however, only function in one such task.
 These `mode` property values let you choose when the field is used:
-	* `READ_ONLY`: Used only for parsing the body.
+	* `READ_ONLY`: The field is used only for parsing the body.
-	* `WRITE_ONLY`: Used only for representing the entity.
+	* `WRITE_ONLY`: The field is used only for representing the entity.
-	* `READ_WRITE`: Used in both cases.
+	* `READ_WRITE`: The field is used in both cases.

-You must add the `@Field` annotation to all the fields you want to expose/parse.
 Additional annotations, explained in the next sections, can be used together with `@Field` to add more functionality.

 ### LinkedModel

 To link your resource to another model, add the `@LinkedModel` annotation.
 This annotation must indicate the class you're linking to.
-The method must return the `id` that identifies that model.
-The `getCreatorId` method in this example returns the creator's ID.
-Since the creator is a person, `Person.class` is used for the `@LinkedModel` annotation:
+Also, the method must return the ID that identifies that model.
+For example, this `getCreatorId` method returns the creator's ID.
+And since the creator is a person, `Person.class` is used for the `@LinkedModel` annotation:

 ```java
 @Field("creator")